What You Really Need to Know about Competing in the Search for the Ultimate Street Car

 We want everyone who runs in our series to have a great time, learn something about themselves and their cars and enjoy friendly competition, but everyone's safety is our top priority.
 All vehicles will be thoroughly inspected prior to being allowed to compete in our series.
 However, competitors should also take the time to thoroughly inspect their vehicles before arriving at our event or have a qualified professional look it over for them.
 Is your vehicle leaking any fluids?
 Are your brake pads, rotors, fluids, etc... in the best possible condition they can be?
 Are your tires ready for a full weekend of aggressive driving at a racetrack?
 Are you physically ready for a full weekend of aggressive driving at a racetrack?
 You will be tested on your ability to get out of your vehicle in a timely manner before we allow you to compete.

-At a minimum, you will also be required to have a SA2010 or newer helmet (no motorcycle helmets), a HANS-style or SFI-certified neck collar, a car with at least three-point seatbelts, an SFI 3.2A/1 rated single-layer firesuit, fire-retardant or leather gloves and full coverage leather shoes.
+At a minimum, you will also be required to have a newer SA-certified helmet (no motorcycle helmets), a HANS-style or SFI-certified neck collar, a car with at least three-point seatbelts, an SFI 3.2A/1 rated single-layer firesuit, fire-retardant or leather gloves and full coverage leather shoes.
 Your car will also need tow hooks or straps accessible from the front and rear.

 We Have Rules